JhonaCodes/reactive_notifier/README.md

 }
 ```

 The main advantage of this approach is that it keeps business logic and cross-module communication in the appropriate layers (ViewModel, Repository), leaving the UI clean and focused solely on presentation.
-No complex event systems, BLoCs, or additional controllers are required.
+No complex event systems, or additional controllers are required.

 ## Examples